zeek/zeek/scripts/base/frameworks/logging/main.zeek.rst

    Default rotation interval to use for filters that do not specify an interval.
 Zero disables rotation.

-   Note that this is overridden by the BroControl LogRotationInterval option.
+   Note that this is overridden by the ZeekControl LogRotationInterval option.

 .. zeek:id:: Log::default_rotation_postprocessor_cmd